 This 11-story downtown hotel shows off modern design in a no-nonsense urban complex

-Walk into the lobby of this sleekly designed hotel, and you’ll immediately notice the edgy architecture, use of pale limestone and wood, and lots of natural light, all of which give the place a contemporary Asian aesthetic.
-It’s situated in the middle of a multi-use complex that mingles condos, cleaners, and coffee shops, and while proximity to those vendors certainly make things convenient -- there’s everything from a Whole Foods supermarket to a pharmacy to a FedEx location steps outside the door -- they're hardly the kind of posh surroundings that would enhance a luxurious stay.
+Walk into the lobby of this sleekly designed hotel, and you’ll immediately notice the abundance of pale limestone, polished wood, contemporary art, and minimalist couches and chairs in a palette of earth tones -- all soaked in natural light -- which give the place a sophisticated midcentury-modern aesthetic.
+An elegant in-wall fireplace, architectural chandelier, purposefully unfinished wood table, and large-scale op art add to the lobby's graphic appeal.
+The hotel is situated in the middle of a multi-use complex that mingles condos, cleaners, and coffee shops, and while proximity to those vendors certainly make things convenient -- there’s everything from a Whole Foods supermarket to a Starbucks to a FedEx location steps outside the door -- they're hardly the kind of posh surroundings that would enhance a luxurious stay.
 On the other hand, if you book wisely, you’ll end up with a postcard-worthy view of the iconic Space Needle (a true score on New Year’s Eve, when it hosts an annual fireworks display), and that just may compensate for whatever ambiance is lacking in the immediate area.

 Walk to everything?
 Sort of -- but you might get tired of the distance

 It’s not that you can’t get to everything easily from this northern Belltown location (just below the border with South Lake Union location, a.k.a.
 "SLU").
-It’s that, unlike some of the other downtown hotels, the Sheraton or Grand Hyatt, say, nothing is right out the door -- including all the charm the Emerald City has to offer, like the Pike Place Market, waterfront, and renowned art museum.
-In fact, the neighborhood in which the admittedly elegant Pan Pacific sits is downright business-oriented, so it’s hard to understand why (unless you have work-related meetings in the area) anyone would choose this particular hotel over one that’s more attractively situated.
-The neighborhood is growing, however, and the Nordstrom flagship store is only a 10-minute walk from the hotel.
+It’s that, unlike some of the other downtown hotels, such as the Sheraton or Grand Hyatt, nothing is right out the door -- including all the charm the Emerald City has to offer, like the Pike Place Market, waterfront, and renowned art museum.
+In fact, the neighborhood in which the admittedly elegant Pan Pacific sits is downright business-oriented, so unless visitors have work-related meetings in the area, it's hard to see why anyone would choose this particular hotel over one that’s more attractively situated.
+With that said, the Pan Pacific does run a free daily shuttle service to and from the downtown area.

-Contemporary elegance and every business amenity is packed into this urban hotel
+Contemporary elegance and many business amenities are packed into this urban hotel